swiftgift/guidelines/COFFEESCRIPT.md

 # CoffeeScript Style Guide

-CoffeeScript is a very liberal language, that allows you to write code in a variety of ways.
-That leads to the codebase becoming sloppy over time.
-Let's remedy that by establishing a few rules to code by.
+This is how you're supposed to write your code in CoffeeScript.

 Inspired by: [CoffeeScript Style Guide](https://github.com/polarmobile/coffeescript-style-guide)